Xbox system software: User interface

 The system software's interface uses a geometrical placement of squares and rectangular items that scrolls as a continuous vertical line, using the Metro design language that is also seen in Windows 8, Windows 10, and other Microsoft products.
-By default, the dashboard is divided into "Home", "Community", "Mixer", "Game Pass" and "Store" sections; the "Home" section contains a recent apps and games list.
-The "Community" section allows users to view their friends' in-game activities and captures, post status updates, as well as view trending content.
-The "Mixer" section shows an overview on streams on Microsoft's own Mixer service, while the "Store" section serves as a portal to the games, video, music, and app marketplaces.
-In general, the top level menu of the Xbox One feels a lot less cluttered than the Xbox 360's dashboard.
-For example, the friends tab has been removed and replaced with a dedicated app that users can load up to see what their connections are doing.
-There are a couple of columns for settings options and an area for "pinned" favorites, a "main" screen showing current and recent apps and games that the user played or used, and a small "What's New" section highlighting some recently added content.
-In total, the interface is very clean and sparse.
-Microsoft also introduced a new way to multitask called Snap, which allows Xbox One users to open multiple panes in a single window.

 When Microsoft upgraded the Windows 8-based Core to a Windows 10-based one, they made a tour of the new user interface up on Xbox Wire, promising faster, easier navigation, improved community features and the return of Xbox Avatars.
 The UI includes a HOME screen, consisting of the top bar, the screenshot viewer ("Album") Icons, and shortcuts to the Microsoft Store, News, and Settings.
 The main feature on the home screen is a list of the most recently played games.
 Selecting any given title will give users more information about announcements, achievements, social activity and so forth.
 It is also more focused on the actual games they are playing, which is part and parcel of the company's new direction under Phil Spencer, the current head of Microsoft's Xbox division.

 Updates

-Microsoft aims to release frequent updates to the Xbox One console, mainly containing new or improved features and faster installation and loading times for games and apps.
-Along with introducing improvements and fixes for native console apps and software, the monthly updates to the Xbox One system software introduce major features that are voted on or requested by the community, though some months have included more than one update.
+Microsoft aims to release frequent updates to the Xbox System Software, mainly containing new or improved features and faster installation and loading times for games and apps.
+Along with introducing improvements and fixes for native console apps and software, the monthly updates to the Xbox System Software introduce major features that are voted on or requested by the community, though some months have included more than one update.
 Starting in February 2014, beta releases of updates are tested before going live to check for unwanted bugs and stability.

 The following table lists major updates to the Xbox One and Xbox Series X/S system software.